Key Takeaways:

 By embracing a digital-first mindset, tech distributors can create scalable, resilient sales ecosystems that grow with market demand.

-The digital transformation of B2B is no longer optional—it’s mission-critical.
+The digital transformation of B2B is no longer optional---it's mission-critical.
 With buyers demanding more autonomy, speed, and value, companies must move beyond outdated practices and reimagine what modern selling looks like.

 For B2B sales leaders, the goal should be clear: empower retailers and partners through frictionless, insight-driven experiences.
-Platforms like Redington Online exemplify how businesses can meet—and exceed—these expectations through technology and trust.
+Platforms like Redington Online exemplify how businesses can meet---and exceed---these expectations through technology and trust.

-As you evaluate your digital strategy, remember that innovation isn’t just about tools—it’s about alignment.
-Align your people, processes, and platforms, and you’ll be well on your way to thriving in the new age of B2B marketing.
+As you evaluate your digital strategy, remember that innovation isn't just about tools---it's about alignment.
+Align your people, processes, and platforms, and you'll be well on your way to thriving in the new age of B2B marketing.